the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 In this first stage you will learn how to voice fleet, tag and do waitlist invites/motd updates.
 You will be expected to learn and know every role and anchor position.

-Progressing to the next stage requires passing **VAN FLEET** (yes seriously), It's a backseat with an FC Trainer, you will do invites trough the in game waitlist channel, so make sure you know all the fits.
+Progressing to the next stage requires passing **VAN FLEET** (yes seriously), It's a backseat with an FC Trainer, you will do invites trough the in game waitlist channel, while running a normal fleet.
+Make sure you know all the fits!

 ### Advanced Trainee